kaloong/sublime3/README.md

 or
 ansible-playbook main.yml -e "source="

+If running on CentOS system, do add -K for sudo password. ansible-playbook main.yml -e "source=" -K

 It doesn't matter what source is as long as it is defined it will trigger the Download unzip block.